playstation.com

 • Any information you provide to us during an interview or in e-mail communications.

-3.3.
-How your personal data is collected
+3.2.
+How your personal information is collected

 • You, the candidate.